Mena Creek, Queensland: Education

-Mena Creek State School is a government primary (Prep-6) school for boys and girls at Mena Creek Road.
+Mena Creek State School is a government primary (Prep-6) school for boys and girls on Mena Creek Road.
 In 2018, the school had an enrolment of 38 students with 3 teachers (2 full-time equivalent) and 3 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Mena Creek.
 The nearest government secondary school is Innisfail State College in Innisfail Estate to the north-east.